ericmedvet/slides/intro-ml-er-2223/01-intro.md

 ## Tutor

 Federico Pigozzi
-- 2nd year PhD student enroled in the Industrial and information engineering PhD program at the [Departmenet of Engineering and Architecture](https://dia.units.it/), [University of Trieste](https://www.units.it/)
+- 2nd year PhD student enrolled in the Industrial and information engineering PhD program at the [Departmenet of Engineering and Architecture](https://dia.units.it/), [University of Trieste](https://www.units.it/)
 - former student of this course
 - online at: [pigozzif.github.io](https://pigozzif.github.io/)